 Start your loaded potato casserole by baking eight potatoes then peel them.
 Mash the peeled potatoes and mix with sour cream and Monterey Jack cheese.
 Then spoon it into a 9 X 13 casserole dish.
 If you have a small family then use 2 2-quart casserole dishes.
 Cook one and refrigerate the other for later.

 Bake the mashed potato casserole for 30 minutes at 350 degrees.
 Meanwhile fry six slices of bacon until crisp, remove and allow to drain on a paper towel covered plate.
-After the bacon is cool, slice or crumble into small pieces.
+After the bacon is cool, slice or crumble it into small pieces.
 Grate 1 cup of cheddar cheese and cut green onions or chives into slices.

 Add cheddar cheese and then bake the twice baked potato casserole for 1-2 minutes to melt the cheese.
 Remove from oven and top with green onions and bacon bits.